transcending1/Review/admin/subpage/modules/module_doc/Neutral Network Regression.md

 ### 12.shuffle
-+ Description

-Whether to shuffle samples in each iteration.
-Only used when solver='sgd' or 'adam'.
+"Whether to shuffle samples in each iteration.
+Only \n             used when        solver='sgd' or 'adam'."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |